tarikcosovic/GitHero/Commands.md

 rm filename : specify a file to be removed rm -f : forcefully remove a file

+git reset HEAD filename.format : Removes the stagged file from the stagging area git checkout -- filename.format : Resets the modified file to the last commited copy

 git log : Shows the commit logs git show : Shows the last commit and the diff with all the changes git ls-files : Lists all the files git is tracking